Chinese GP cancelled due to Covid 'difficulties'

 Next year's Chinese Grand Prix has been cancelled by Formula 1 because of "ongoing difficulties" with Covid.

-The event in Shanghai had been due to return to the calendar for the first time since 2019 but has been called off because of China's Covid policies.
+The Shanghai race was due to return in April for the first time since 2019.

-The 'zero Covid' policy means there are regular lockdowns and isolation is imposed on infected people and contacts.
-It has been the subject of protests in recent days.
+Protests have been held in China in recent days over its 'zero Covid' policies, which include regular lockdowns and isolation imposed on infected people and contacts.

-F1 feels it would not be able to operate normally in China, and cannot justify the risks to staff involved in travelling.
+F1 says it would not be able to operate normally in China and cannot justify risks to staff involved in travelling.

 The sport's bosses have been in discussions with Chinese officials in recent weeks but were unable to reach a satisfactory conclusion.